GunnerMiller/advent-of-code/README.md

 # Branches:
 ___
-raw   -> my approach for solving the AOC puzzle main  -> my end result after some tidying and optimization
+raw: my approach for solving the AOC puzzle
+main: my end result after some tidying and optimization